-- (d) the vote of that trustee; and
+(d) the vote of that trustee; and

-- (e) that trustee being counted in the quorum, the decision has been made by a majority of the trustees at a quorate meeting.
+(e) that trustee being counted in the quorum, the decision has been made by a majority of the trustees at a quorate meeting

-- (2) Sub-clause (1) of this clause does not permit a trustee to keep any benefit that may be conferred upon him or her by a resolution of the trustees or of a committee of trustees if the resolution would otherwise have been void.
+(2) Sub-clause (1) of this clause does not permit a trustee to keep any benefit that may be conferred upon him or her by a resolution of the trustees or of a committee of trustees if the resolution would otherwise have been void.

 - (3) No resolution or act of

 - (a) the trustees or

 - (b) any committee of the trustees or

-- (c) the charity in a general meeting shall be invalidated by reason of the failure to give notice to any trustee or member or by reason of any procedural defect in the meeting unless it is shown that the failure or defect has materially prejudiced a member or the beneficiaries of the charity.
+(c) the charity in general meeting shall be invalidated by reason of the failure to give notice to any trustee or member or by reason of any procedural defect in the meeting unless it is shown that the failure or defect has materially prejudiced a member or the beneficiaries of the charity.

-25) Minutes
+25. Minutes

-The trustees must keep minutes of all:
+The trustees must keep minutes of all

-- (1) appointments of officers and other trustees made by the trustees. - (2) proceedings at meetings of the charity. - (3) meetings of the trustees and committees of trustees including: - (a) the names of the trustees present at the meeting. - (b) the decisions made at the meetings; and - (c) where appropriate the reasons for the decisions.
+- (1) appointments of officers and other trustees made by the trustees; - (2) proceedings at meetings of the charity; - (3) meetings of the trustees and committees of trustees including:(a) the names of the trustees present at the meeting; - (b) the decisions made at the meetings; and - (c) where appropriate the reasons for the decisions.

-26) Accounts, Annual Report, Annual Return
+26. Accounts, Annual Report, Annual Return

-- (1) The trustees must comply with their obligations under the Charities and Trustee Investment (Scotland) Act 2005 with regard to: - (a) the keeping of accounting records for the charity. - (b) the preparation of annual statements of account for the charity. - (c) the transmission of the statements of account to the OSCR. - (d) the preparation of Trustees Annual Report and its transmission to the OSCR. - (e) the preparation of an Annual Return and its transmission to OSCR. - (2) The charity must supply to The Trust such information about its membership as The Trust may require for the purposes of the charity being a member of The Trust.
+(1) The trustees must comply with their obligations under the Charities Act 2011 with regard to:

+(a) the keeping of accounting records for the charity;

+(b) the preparation of annual statements of account for the charity;

+(c) the transmission of the statements of accounts to the Commission

+(d) the preparation of an Annual Report and its transmission to the Commission;

+(e) the preparation of an Annual Return and its transmission to the Commission

+(2) The charity must supply to The Trust such information about its membership as The Trust may require for the purposes of the charity being a member of The Trust.

-27) Registered particulars
+27. Registered particulars

-The trustees must notify OSCR promptly of any changes to the charity's entry on the Scottish Charity Register.
+The trustees must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities

-28) Property
+28. Property

-- (1) The trustees must ensure the title to: - (a) all land held by or in trust for the charity; and - (b) all investments held by or on behalf of the charity, is vested either in a corporation entitled to act as custodian trustee or in not less than three individuals appointed by them as nominees ('holding trustees') of the trustees. - (2) The terms of the appointment of any holding trustees must provide that they may act only in accordance with lawful directions of the trustees and that if they do so they will not be liable for the acts and defaults of the trustees or of the members of the charity. - (3) The trustees may remove the holding trustees at any time.
+- (1) The trustees must ensure the title to: - (a) all land held by or in trust for the charity that is not vested in the Official Custodian of Charities; and - (b) all investments held by or on behalf of the charity, are vested either in a corporation entitled to act as custodian trustee or in not less than three individuals appointed by the trustees of the charity as holding trustees.

+(2) The terms of the appointment of any holding trustees must provide that they may act only in accordance with lawful directions of the trustees and that if they do so they will not be liable for the acts and defaults of the trustees or of the members of the charity.
+(3) The trustees may remove the holding trustees at any time.

-29) Repair and insurance
+29. Repair and insurance